 Orthodontics and cost – what you’re actually paying for

 One of the questions we hear most often is ‘how much do braces cost?’
-While the price can vary depending on your individual needs, on average a treatment plan with traditional metal braces is likely to be around $5,000 to $9,000 in total.
+While the price can vary depending on your individual needs, on average a 18 month treatment plan is likely to be around $3,500 to $9,000.
 This is a significant investment, and it’s entirely understandable that parents want to know exactly what it covers.

 The good news is that most orthodontists are happy to provide all-inclusive treatment quotes.
 That means that everything from initial fitting of the braces and regular adjustment visits to the removal of braces, retainers and post-treatment follow up for 1-2 years are all included in the overall fee.
 As well as there being no hidden expenses along the way, many orthodontists offer payment plans to help you spread out the cost.